 Want to get in shape?
 Want to save money?
+Want to impress industry execs with your problem solving skills and can-do attitude?
 Want to hole up and pound out a business plan for the [hedge fund/private equity firm/boutique investment bank/whathaveyou] you want to get off the ground?
-Want to impress industry execs and potential investors with your problem solving skills and can-do attitude?
 What if we told you there was a foolproof way to accomplish all those goals and more, that it wouldn’t cost you a thing, that you might even have some fun doing it, and that there’d be free cereal and Coke involved?
 Would that sound like something you’d be interested in?
 Then, congratulations, you’re already halfway there.
-Step 1 was getting on board, Step 2 is finding an investment bank or asset management firm that’s lax on night security and moving in.
+Step 1 was getting on board, Step 2 is choosing the investment bank or asset management firm that’s lax on night security and moving in.